 Horses, deer and squirrels eat the fruit of the osage orange.

 Ketch Secor is the fiddling, banjo-playing, harmonica-wielding singer of the Americana string band Old Crow Medicine Show.
 Discovered in 2000 by music legend Doc Watson while busking in Boone, North Carolina, Old Crow Medicine Show has become a successful touring and recording outfit, and they are now members of the Grand Ole Opry radio show.
-Old Crow's 2014 album Remedy was nominated for a Grammy.
+Old Crow's 2014 album Remedy won a Grammy for Best Folk Album.
 Secor is the co-writer (with Bob Dylan) of the popular song “Wagon Wheel.”
+In 2017, Secor and his band, Old Crow Medicine released their newest album called, 50 Years of Blonde on Blonde, a rendition of Bob Dylan's classic album.
 See other music artists talking about trees...

 Osage Orange Facts